 5. My new home doesn’t need an inspection, it’s new.

 This section may come as a surprise to some of you.
 Here it is, new homes still need to be inspected.
 Yep, it’s true!
 Some have defects, even if they did meet county codes.
 The fact of the matter is, if the builder tells you that the house is built perfectly and professionally, get it inspected anyway.
 I have seen my share of new homes with deficiencies – my own new home included!

 Check with your realtor regarding your new home builder’s warranty.
-After about a year's worth of seasonal changes, you start to see a lot of defects.
-Some home inspectors provide a 11-month warranty home inspection specifically for these matters.
+After about a year’s worth of seasonal changes, you start to see a lot of defects.
+Some home inspectors provide an 11-month warranty home inspection specifically for these matters.
 For example, in winter you may discover that water is seeping into the basement or around window frames.
 Probably because the landscaping was badly graded and leads to mudslides, or that you have a mold problem.
-Also, your homeowners' insurance probably doesn't cover construction defects.
-An inspection
+Also, your homeowners’ insurance probably doesn’t cover construction defects.

 6. Do I really need to hire a specialist?